emmywritescode/Construction-Project-Management-Report/README.md

 # A Construction Project Management Report
 ![](image.jpg)
 ## Introduction
 This is a Power BI project on a simple data set from a number of construction sites generated from project management field apps that are used for quality, safety and site management.
-The data analyzed here is depicted as "Tasks" - is an action item typically used for quality snags/defects or safety issues.
+The data analyzed here, depicted as "Tasks" - is an action item typically used for quality snags/defects or safety issues.
 The goal of the project is to understand how improvements in efficiency, cost savings, safety, etc  can be made in the building construction management process, leveraging the huge amounts of data generated.
 ## Problem statement
 The Project Manager wants to understand the tasks peculiarities of the 8 projects currently being managed.
 Among what he wants to determine are:
 - Task group associated with the majority of tasks.